asinghvi17/OhMyCards.jl/README.md

 ## Usage

-See the GeoMakie docs for usage examples, the idea is that you put a cardmeta block in each example file (it's automagically moved to the end) and put an overviewgallery block in your gallery page if you want one.
+See the GeoMakie docs for usage examples, the idea is that you put a `@cardmeta` block in each example file (it's automagically moved to the end) and put an `@overviewgallery` block in your gallery page (if you want one), listing each filename.
+This does mean that filenames must be unique, though that may change in future versions.

 You also have to pass the `ExampleFormat` plugin to your `makedocs` function to use these blocks.
 This can be a no-arg constructor if you just want defaults.

+## Quick start

+Add a `@cardmeta` block as described in the docs.

 ## How it works